IloBe/Building-an-ML-Pipeline-for-Short-Term-Rental-Prices/README.md

 # Build an ML Pipeline for Short-Term Rental Prices in NYC
-You are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
-You need to estimate the typical price for a given property based on the price of similar properties.
-Your company receives new data in bulk every week.
+We are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
+We need to estimate the typical price for a given property based on the price of similar properties.
+Our company receives new data in bulk every week.
 The model needs to be retrained with the same cadence, necessitating an end-to-end pipeline that can be reused.

-In this project you will build such a pipeline.
+This task is part of the second project of the [MLOps](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821) Udacity course.

+Technically, the experiment results and artifacts are created with _Mlflow_ and _Hydra_ and stored on _Weights&Biases_ on the following [project](https://wandb.ai/ilo/nyc_airbnb/overview).
+We create an end-to-end pipeline with simple data preprocessing, doing some cleaning, and a using a random forest regression model with simple hyperparameter tuning.
+Both could be improved, getting better prediction results.

 ## Table of contents